srameshr/ionic-starter-oauth/README.md

 <ul><li>Add platform IOS or Android</li>
 <li>If you are using both google and facebook login, you will notice a jar file mismatch error when building.
 To overcome this delete the jar file in the directory:</li>``` platforms/android/libs```
+<li>Also this repo makes use of Ionicons 2.0 and angular wrapper for googlePlus plugin which is not yet integrated into
+the official ngCordova repo.</li></ul>

 <h3>Facebook setup.</h3>